aridyckovsky/aridyckovsky/README.md

 uncertainty or importance modulate these effects?
-In my research I seek answers to these questions, and in turn, I’m interested in predicting group compositions that are more likely to succeed, and in understanding how members’ attitudes toward each other affect the likelihood of collaboration.
+In my research I seek answers to these questions, and in turn, I’m interested in predicting group compositions that are more likely to succeed, and in understanding how members’ attitudes toward each other impact the likelihood of collaboration.

 I’ve pursued these and related questions using methods including online survey experiments, computationally-intensive agent-based modeling, and natural language processing.
 As I continue